Decisions That Get People Killed

 Let’s look at a single example of crossed purposed and the results – the Deepwater Horizon accident.
 (There are many more examples, but this one should do for the purposes of illustration.)

-Soon after the Deepwater Horizon accident, I was looking for information on Tony Hayward’s management initiatives.
+Soon after the Deepwater Horizon accident, I sought information on Tony Hayward’s management initiatives.
 I found a video by the British press praising his “no dry holes” initiative.

 A video (which shortly thereafter disappeared from YouTube) said that Hayward had initiated a policy where BP would no longer accept a “dry hole.”
 Every well BP drilled would produce oil.
 The video implied that this policy had a major impact (for the better) on BP’s profitability.

-This initiative by CEO Hayward was on top of the BP cost-cutting initiatives that were ingrained in the BP culture by Hayward’s predecessor, Lord Browne.
+This initiative by CEO Hayward was on top of the BP cost-cutting initiatives ingrained in the BP culture by Hayward’s predecessor, Lord Browne.

 Eventually, these decisions (that were in line with management’s “no dry holes” and cost-cutting initiatives) led to 11 fatalities and one of the most expensive accidents ever (latest estimates are over $65 billion).